AndreaPontrandolfo/sheriff/CONTRIBUTING.md

 ## Contribution Guidelines

 Sheriff thrives on community input.
 If you have ideas for new rules to implement or tweaks to existing ones, we encourage you to share them!
-Here’s how:

-- **Contributions Welcome**: Useful contributions include fixing bugs, adding new features, improving documentation, or helping to triage and respond to issues.
+Useful contributions include fixing bugs or inconsistencies, adding or proposing new features or improving documentation.

-- **Create an Issue**: Please ensure there is an open issue before creating a pull request.
-If an issue does not exist, consider opening one first to discuss your proposed changes.
+### Opening a new Issue

-- **Check for Duplicates**: Before opening a new issue, ensure that a similar issue does not already exist.
+- **Check for duplicates**: Before opening a new issue, ensure that a similar issue does not already exist.
 If you find a similar issue, consider upvoting the issue or adding a comment to the existing issue instead.
-- **Good first issues**: if you want to contribute but don't know where to start, consider checking the [good first issue](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labeled issues.
+- **Check the docs**: Before opening a new issue, ensure that the [documentation](https://www.eslint-config-sheriff.dev/) does not already cover the topic, especially the [troubleshooting section](https://www.eslint-config-sheriff.dev/docs/troubleshooting).
+- **Be specific**: If you are reporting a bug there are various way to help us better understand the problem.
+Consider to do any of these:
-- **Repro example**: If you are reporting a bug, consider providing a minimal reproducible example.
-This will ensure that the issue will be looked at earlier.
+  - providing a minimal reproducible example
+  - list the steps to reproduce the issue
+  - provide the error logs
-- **Use Discussions for Ideas**: If you wish to discuss open points or share ideas that do not translate well into actionable issues, please open a Discussion instead under the appropriate **[Discussions](https://github.com/AndreaPontrandolfo/sheriff/discussions)** tab.
+- **Use Discussions for ideas**: If you wish to discuss open points or share ideas that do not translate well into actionable issues, please open a Discussion instead, under the appropriate **[Discussions](https://github.com/AndreaPontrandolfo/sheriff/discussions)** tab.
 - **Follow the Code of Conduct**: By contributing, you agree to abide by the project’s [Code of Conduct](./CODE_OF_CONDUCT.md).

+### Opening a new Pull Request

+- **Contribute orientation**: if you want to contribute but don't know where to start, consider checking the [good first issue](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labeled issues.
+Alternatively, consider checking the [help wanted](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) labeled issues.
+- **Issues as pre-requirement policy**: Please ensure there is an open issue before creating a pull request.
+If an issue does not exist, you need to open one first.
+After this, the maintainers will discuss your proposed changes and provide feedback.
+If the issue is approved, you can proceed by creating a pull request.
+Approved issues will be marked with the green `approved` label.
+If an issue hasn't been approved yet (it still has the `triaging` label), and you create a pull request, it will be immediately declined.
+- **Small and focused**: Keep your pull requests as small and as focused as possible.
+This will make it easier for maintainers to review and merge your changes.
-- **Pass Quality Checks**: Pull requests will only be merged if they pass the quality checks performed by the `pnpm merge-checks` command.
+- **Pass quality checks**: Pull requests will only be merged if they pass the quality checks performed by the `pnpm merge-checks` command.
-- **Update Documentation**: Update documentation to reflect your changes, if applicable.
+- **Update documentation**: Update documentation to reflect your changes, if applicable.
+- **Follow the Code of Conduct**: By contributing, you agree to abide by the project’s [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Development